imoutsatsos/Jenkins-JobConfigurationAnalyzer/README.md

 ## Console Report
 The build console output is organized using the [Collapsing Console Sections Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Collapsing+Console+Sections+Plugin).
-The console report gives another (perhaps slightly more detailed) view of the project configuration.
-Each section can be collapsed and expanded for easier inspection of the project components.
+The console report displays a more detailed, textual view of the project configuration.
+Job component sections can be collapsed and expanded for easier inspection, and can be navigated to from a menu with section links.
 ![Console Report](./userContent/assets/images/ConsoleReport.png?raw=true "Console Report")

 ##Build report